 Research at MIT

 As an institution, MIT encourages interdisciplinary research across department and school boundaries while focusing on tackling great challenges for society at large.
-Two examples of such initiatives include the MIT Energy Initiative (MITEI) and the David H. Koch Institute for Integrative Cancer Research.
+Two examples of such initiatives include the MIT Energy Initiative and the David H. Koch Institute for Integrative Cancer Research.

 More interdisciplinary teams are found off-campus in nearby Lexington, Massachusetts, at MIT Lincoln Laboratory, a federally funded research and development center focused on national security.